NASCAR All-Star Race: Multiple winners (teams)

+Manufacturer wins

-NASCAR All-Star Open
+All-Star Open

+The NASCAR All-Star Open is an annual non-championship stock car exhibition race between drivers who weren't winners from the previous season and the beginning of the current season, as well as all past event winners, and previous NASCAR Cup Series champions who attempted to run the entire previous season.

+Past pole winners

 Through 1997, one-lap qualifying was utilized.
 From 1998 to 2000, a pair of qualifying races, the No Bull 25's, set the starting lineup.
 The use of one lap qualifying (best single lap of two) resumed in 2001.